spinklerz/Projects/Networking_And_Security/Network_Monitoring/README.md

 - If integrated with an Intrusion Prevention System (IPS), delays or inconsistent metrics could be detrimental.

 ### Final Thoughts
-✅ Pros:
+    Pros:
-✔️ Easy to set up
+    Easy to set up
-✔️ Provides valuable system metrics
+    Provides valuable system metrics

-⚠️ Cons:
+    Cons:
-❌ Overhead and latency in metric collection
+    Overhead and latency in metric collection
-❌ Requires a more powerful system for real-time DoS detection
+    Requires a more powerful system for real-time DoS detection

 Would I recommend Prometheus for real-time DoS detection?
 Possibly, but only with proper tuning and sufficient hardware resources.
+As for my setup response times may vary from minutes to several minutes to never.